Snapr/html-projects/README.md

 - *jQuery Mobile* - The app primarily uses the [jQuery mobile framework](http://jquerymobile.com/)

 - *Backbone.js* - [backbone.js](http://documentcloud.github.com/backbone/) is used for #hash url navigation and data handling (In combination with jQuery mobile page transitions).

+- *Require.js* - [require.js](http://requirejs.org/) is a modular script loading package used to improve the performance of the app as it scales.

 - *Less CSS* - The theme for the app is written using [Less CSS](http://lesscss.org/).
 We recommend using an app/script to compile your styles as you work( such as http://incident57.com/less/ ).